-This week I want to share an excellent blog written by a friend and colleague, Jennifer Hart, who is an executive coach and trainer in Washington.
+This week I want to share an excellent piece written by a friend and colleague, Jennifer Hart, who is an executive coach and trainer in Washington, DC.

 Stepping Up: The Courage to Act

 Stepping up requires initiative and tolerance for measured risk.
 We are raised to think before we act – generally a sensible approach to life.
 But somewhere along the way we begin to overthink and stop acting altogether.